About Windows 7 System Image Backup and Restore

 After you’ve successfully created a system image with built-in Backup and Restore, the remaining question is when and how to use it.

-As stated above, a system image is used for System Image Recovery when your hard drive or computer ever stops working.
+As stated, a system image is used for System Image Recovery when your hard drive or computer ever stops working.
 To make use of it, you need to access advanced startup options, and find the option to restore system image.

 How to get access to System Image Recovery in Windows 7: